scality/Zenko/docs/Installation/Installation_Guide.rst

 Get Ready
 *********

-1. Remaining in the MetalK8s virtual shell, change to the directory from which you will deploy Zenko:
+1. If you are in the MetalK8s virtual shell, stay in it.
+Change to the directory from which you will deploy Zenko:

    ::

     $ cd

+   If you are not installing from MetalK8s, follow the instructions in ../../charts/gke.md to install Helm on your cluster.

 2. Initialize Helm: